kindlyops/hugo-enlist-io/site/content/resources/posting-jobs/creating-a-great-candidate-experience/index.md

 ---
 title: Creating A Great Candidate Experience
 date: 2018-11-17
-description: >-
+aliases:
+  - /resources/creating-a-great-candidate-experience
+---
 Everyone who has ever applied to more than a few companies knows the drill.
 You prepare your resume, a great cover letter, you meticulously put together a list of companies you wish to apply to, you send those applications, and … silence.
 You're lucky if companies respond to you at all.
 Even when you do have a conversation going, many companies simply ghost on candidates.
-image: #
-aliases:
-  - /resources/creating-a-great-candidate-experience
----

 Saying no can be difficult, but saying nothing is definitely worse.
 A great candidate experience goes a long way towards building your brand.
 It's also not difficult to craft a great experience.
 Here are some tips that will help you do that:

 #### Be specific